Looking for an environmentally-friendly roof? You’re not alone.

 - Metal – roof materials are also great for reflecting the heat and keeping your home’s temperature regular.
 Also, some metal roofing products are also made from recycled material as well.

 - Clay or Slate – Not only do clay or slate roofs look fantastic, but they are also very friendly to the environment because they’re recyclable.
-Another benefit is that this material is one of the longest lasting roofs you can put on, which means you’re less likely to have to replace it in your lifetime.
+Another benefit is that this material is one of the longest-lasting roofs you can install.
+That fact means you’re less likely to have to replace it in your lifetime.

 Anyone tried these environmentally-friendly roof materials?
 We’d love to hear from you in the comments about your experiences.